kalyan-prusty/Open-Source-Physical-Design-Using-OpenLane/README.md

 ![image](https://user-images.githubusercontent.com/33130256/182867679-c2e31181-91ac-4382-a1f6-670ccc83d1ad.png)

-Note: Generally Power planning is done in the floorplan stage but in openlane the sequence is little bit different and the power planning is done after CTS stage.

 ### Theory - 3
 ##### Standard Cell Library
 This contains all the information like area, delay, threshold voltage & power consumption etc about different gates, flipflops etc along with their different sizes i.e. different drive strength.